 PPE must match the Potential Workplace Hazards.
 If theres any doubt about suitability, the British Safety Industry Federation can give advice.

-To help determine the right PPE, the following questions can help.
+To help understand the right PPE and clothing to use in the workplace, the following questions can help.

 - Does the PPE control the risks or does it possibly increase them?